geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-17/meeting-transcript.md

 Well, yeah, but check out the ignore stuff that I have in the quantize stuff.
 I think you can take it out.
 I think you can apply that to all.
-So I have this thing called ignore, which just kind of pushes a shape tracker to if the things are going to be ignored on the store, and that fix all the const things.
+So I have this thing called ignore, which just kind of pushes a ShapeTracker to if the things are going to be ignored on the store, and that fix all the const things.

 ##### **Chenyu** [[00:12:08](https://www.youtube.com/watch?v=jn3no5UZLmI&t=728)]
 Do you mean by fix all the consts?